 Many server administrators need to repartition hard drive and extend system partition after running the server for a period of time, but it is not an easy task if you have no such experience before.
 Because there's potential system and partition damage risk, you'd better back up first and run safe partition tool for a server.
 Every Windows version has its native Disk Management tool, but because of many limitations it is not the best tool to help extend volume in Server 2012 (R2).
 In this article, I'll introduce how to extend volume in Windows Server 2012 (R2) with native Disk Management and safest partition software.

-About Server 2012 Extend Volume function
+1. About Windows Server 2012 Extend Volume function

-The same with previous version, Windows Server 2012 provides built-in Extend Volume function in Disk Management tool, which can be used to expand both system partition and data volumes without losing data.
-In fact, Extend Volume is the GUI version of "Extend" command in DiskPart.
-Both native tools have serious restrictions that cause you unable to extend volume on Server 2012.
+The same with previous version, Windows Server 2012 has built-in Extend Volume function in Disk Management.
+It can be used to expand both system partition and data volumes without losing data.
+However, it only works under specific condition.
+To extend volume with Server 2012 Disk Management, your disk partition configuration must meet the requirements: